mpickettpayments-hue/json-asx-cdn/README.md

-# JSON-ASX CDN
-This is the CDN for JSON-ASX.
 Alright, captain—here’s your **solid L2 shell** with **W2 neon Feather icon sidebar**, **Builder = slide-over (B1)**, and **Preview behind (P1)**.
 It keeps your **R1 redirect + UID subdomains** flow, and it plays nice on mobile (no hamburger; pinned icon rail).
 I’m also dropping an **awesome README** that recaps everything so far.

 Paste these 5 files directly in GitHub: